TGElder/downhill/README.md

 ![case3.png](images/case3.png)

 Type++ cells are trickier.
 They are constrained to be the same height as their parent.
-The neighbours with different parent cells will be higher than the Type++ cell.
-Luckily, one of the neighbours with the same parent cell must be lower.
+The neighbours with *different* parent cells will be higher than the Type++ cell.
+Luckily, one of the neighbours with the *same* parent cell must be lower.
 This is because one of these must be a Type-- or Type+- cell, and Type-- and Type+- cells must be lower than their parent.

 How do we know that one of the neighbours with the same parent must be Type-- or Type+-?
-Let us consider that this wasn't case, that both neighbours with the same parent were also Type++.
+Let us consider that this wasn't case: that both neighbours with the same parent were also Type++.
 It would follow that every neighbour of the parent cell must be higher than it, which means the downhill property would not have been satisfied in the original terrain.

 #### Edge cells